andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ### pganalyze Index Advisor

 This is not an extension but looks like a useful tool.
-[A better way to index your Postgres database: pganalyze Index Advisor](https://pganalyze.com/blog/introducing-pganalyze-index-advisor)
+[A better way to index your PostgreSQL database: pganalyze Index Advisor](https://pganalyze.com/blog/introducing-pganalyze-index-advisor)

 ## Bloat